 Steve Cishek hit the DL with the same injury that sounds like it once affected Nadia Comaneci –a torn labrum.
 Grey’s got Olympics fever!
 Which this year sounds like it can be transmitted by a mosquito.
 “I’m not wearing my Brazilian national flag t-shirt to sit in the room all day!
 Actually, I feel a little woozy too.”
 That’s a family of four coming down with the Zika Virus at this year’s Olympics.
 With Cishek likely out for the year, grab Edwin Diaz in all leagues.
 On a related note, I’ll leave you with the Double Dutch Bus, a song that Missy Elliott later made famous on Gossip Folks.
 The chorus for Double Dutch Bus sounds like it’s just me trying to say the name Steve Cishek.
 Fast forward to 2:15 if you’re not feeling early 80s funk and just want the guy to say Steve Cishek repeatedly.

-Here’s what else happened in fantasy baseball:Please, blog, may I have some more?
+Anyway, here’s what else I saw yesterday in fantasy baseball:Please, blog, may I have some more?